 Now, he says “Your fathers ate the manna in the wilderness and are dead.”
 Of course, food is important.
 In fact, I’ve heard this said, and read it even this week, that a human being, that as humans we can survive longer on bread than any other substance.
 I’ve heard that and read that.
 I’ve not tried it, but maybe it’s true.
 We can survive on bread longer than anything.
 I like bread, that’s good.
 And I guess we all do.
 But physical bread, their fathers ate the manna in the wilderness and they’re dead.
 It was pointing to The Manna.
 The Bread, Jesus Christ, the Bread that we now can have is eternal, this bread that came down from heaven that you and I may eat it and not die.

-4. The ingredients for the Bread of Life
+ingredients for the Bread of Life

 Verses 51-59, Now the ingredients for this Bread, this Soul-food.
 He says “I am the living bread that which came down from heaven, that if anyone eats of this bread he will live forever.
 And the bread that I shall give is my flesh, which I shall give for the life of the world.
 The Jews therefore quarreled among themselves saying, ‘How can this man give us his flesh to eat?’
 Then Jesus said to them, ‘Most assuredly I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you.
 Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
 For my flesh is food indeed and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me, and I in him.
 As the living Father sent me, and I live because of the Father, so he who feeds on me will live because of me.
 This is the bread which came down from heaven, not as your fathers ate the manna, and are dead.
 He who eats this bread will live forever.
 Now these things he said in the synagogue as he taught in Capernaum.”
 That synagogue, the foundation, there’s a synagogue right there today in Israel, it’s beautiful on the Sea of Galilee.
 And when I read that I see him in that synagogue, just right there near the water, he taught these things.
 When he says ‘this Bread of Life’, his Soul-food, what does it consist of?
 Well he says, ‘This is it, it’s my flesh, it’s my blood.’
 And what does he mean by that?
 In fact, when he says that, his audience said ‘What in the world are you saying?
 Are you referring to cannibalism?
 Are you saying that we actually have to eat you in order to have this life?’
 That’s initially how his audience hears it, they don’t understanding what he’s referring to.
 Or is it like some teach, is he referring to the Communion table, when you and I partake in communion, in the amazing way that we partake of the bread and partake in the juice or the wine, in this amazing way, when I eat that bread miraculously it becomes the physical body of Jesus?
 Or when I drink that wine, miraculously it becomes the physical blood, so that it goes into me, I’m actually digesting physically the body and blood of Jesus through a miraculous work?
 Is it that?
 Is that what he’s saying?
 The answer to that question in both cases is no. That’s not what he’s saying.
 He’s speaking in spiritual terms.
 In fact, if you look just ahead to verse 63, he makes it real clear.
 He says “It is the Spirit who gives life, and the flesh profits nothing.”
 Initially they don’t understand, they’re confused, and he goes on to say ‘I’m speaking to you in spiritual terms.
 If you have ears to hear you’ll understand what I’m saying.
 I’m not saying that one day I’m going to die, and you’ve got to cut me up in little pieces and eat me to have life, everlasting life.’
 Kind of like the fountain of youth, you’ve got to physically drink that water to live forever.
 Nor is he referring to the Communion table in the sense that it becomes the physical body and physical blood.
 Certainly he’s referring to the picture of the communion.
 There’s this picture of communion here, but it’s not in the physical sense.
 So what is he referring to, what are these ingredients?
 Well he says in verse 51 “I am the living bread which came down from heaven, if anyone eats this bread, he will live forever.
 And the bread that I shall give is my flesh which I shall give for the life of the world.”
 When you put all the words together, clearly you see the picture of the cross.
 “I shall give for the life of the world”, meaning that I will give my life on the cross.
 He’s referring to, he’s declaring when he himself will be sacrificed there on the cross for the life of the world.
 So he’s referring to the work of the cross.
 Now when he says these things, verse 52, the Jews, they quarrel among themselves, ‘How can this man give us his flesh to eat?’
 Now an Orthodox Jew, Leviticus 17, Leviticus 19, Genesis 9, God said to Noah there, “Every moving thing that lives shall be food for you, I have given you all things, even as the green herbs, but you shall not eat flesh with it’s life, that is, it’s blood.”
 Leviticus, the Law, “You shall not drink blood”, you shall not partake in blood, the Law says.
 So when he says this, the Orthodox Jews there say “Wait a minute there, that’s against the Law, you’re violating the Law.
 That’s weird.”
 But again he’s speaking in spiritual terms, and they didn’t realize that what he was saying ‘Just as you take food and drink within your body, it becomes part of you, so when you receive me spiritually I become part of you, I become part of your life.
 So Paul says in Galatians 2:20, “I don’t live any longer, Christ now lives in me.”
 “I’ve been crucified with Christ, the life I now live I live by faith in the Son of God who gave himself for me.”
 He says, I don’t live any longer, but Christ lives in me.
 So, this is what Jesus is referring to, is partaking him spiritually, and as we commune with him and we in faith partake in him, and taste of him in that sense, he becomes part of our very life. [cf. John chapter 14 & 16] And as he enters my life, I now have eternal life, because he is life.
 I have abundant life, because he is life.
 Now those that say he is referring to the communion table physically, verse 50 and 51 and 53, when he refers to his flesh, and when he refers to eating, the tense of the verbs there is in the eras tense, which means once for all.
 He refers to one time partaking.
 He doesn’t refer to a weekly.
 The early church had in fact communion every day it seems, in Acts chapter 2 [I personally think Acts 2 refers to the eating of normal meals, so I believe he is misinterpreting Acts 2.], “they continued daily with one accord in the temple, and breaking bread from house to house.”
 So communion is something we do over and over, and we’re told to do over and over.
 [The Sabbatarian Churches of God follow the early custom of John, Polycarp and Policrates in observing the New Testament Passover on the 14th Nissan, and this, it is believed by those Sabbatarian Churches of God, was the only time communion, as such, was observed by the early Christian Church, as communion itself represented that last Passover meal Jesus partook with his 12 disciples.
 Each denomination to their own Christian customs, and let’s respect our right to keep them as we believe.]
 The tense of what he’s referring to is a one-time act, referring to the cross, where he would give his life, that one time.
 And now I partake of him for salvation, in faith, and he is all that I need.
 So, clearly he is referring to spiritual terms.